AmadeusITGroup/kassette/doc/configuration.md

 - `mock`: see [API documentation](./api.md#mock-instance)
 - `console`: the console object as specified in the configuration (see below), otherwise it is the global console object (usually the one of the platform)

+<a id="markdown-on-proxy-connect" name="on-proxy-connect"></a>
+## `onProxyConnect` and `proxyConnectMode`

+The `onProxyConnect` callback method is called when kassette receives a request with the HTTP [`CONNECT`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method, which usually happens when kassette is used as a browser proxy and the browser is trying to connect to a secure web site with the https protocol.

+There are multiple ways to answer `CONNECT` requests.
+The mode to apply to a request can be set globally through the `proxyConnectMode` setting (from the CLI, configuration file or API), and overridden per request from the `onProxyConnect(request)` callback (in the configuration file or API) through the `request.setMode(mode)` method.
+Here are the possible modes for `CONNECT` requests:

+- `"intercept"`: kassette answers with `HTTP/1.1 200 Connection established` and pretends to be the target server.
+If the browser then makes http or https requests on the socket after this `CONNECT` request, they will be processed by kassette and pass through the `hook` method (if any).
+That's the default mode.
+- `"forward"`: kassette blindly connects to the remote destination hostname and port specified in the `CONNECT` request and forwards all data in both directions.
+This is what a normal proxy server is supposed to do.
+The destination hostname and port can optionally be modified in the `onProxyConnect` method through the `request.setDestination(hostname, port)` method.
+- `"close"`: kassette simply closes the underlying socket.
+This is what servers which do not support the `CONNECT` method do.
+- `"manual"`: kassette does nothing special with the socket, leaving it in its current state.
+This setting allows to use any custom logic in the `onProxyConnect` callback.
+It only makes sense if the `onProxyConnect` callback is implemented, otherwise the browser will wait indefinitely for an answer.

+Here is the list of properties and methods available on the `request` object passed to the `onProxyConnect(request)` callback:

+- `request`: the original Node.js object representing the request
+- `socket`: the underlying socket
+- `connectionsStack`: an array of objects `{protocol, hostname, port}` describing the stack of connections.
+The first element in the array is the initial connection to the port kassette is listening to.
+A new object is added for each intercepted call to the HTTP [`CONNECT`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method, with the corresponding hostname/port specified in the parameter of `CONNECT`.
+The protocol can be `http` or `https`.
+The `connectionsStack` does not include the current `CONNECT` call that is being processed, but it contains any previous ones that have been intercepted if multiple layers of proxy servers are being used.
+- `connection`: a shortcut to the last item in `connectionsStack`
+- `hostname`: the target hostname in the `CONNECT` request
+- `port`: the target port in the `CONNECT` request
+- `destinationHostname`: the destination hostname that will be used in 'forward' mode.
+By default, it is equal to `hostname`.
+Can be changed with `setDestination`.
+- `destinationPort`: the destination port that will be used in `"forward"` mode.
+By default, it is equal to `port`.
+Can be changed with `setDestination`.
+- `setDestination(hostname, port)`: sets the destination hostname and port.
+Also changes the mode to `"forward"`.
+- `mode`: the currently selected mode.
+Can be changed with `setMode`.
+- `setMode(mode)`: changes the mode.
+- `process()`: processes the socket according to the mode stored in `mode`.
+This method is called automatically when the `onProxyConnect` function finishes, but it can also be called manually before.

 <a id="markdown-others" name="others"></a>
 ## Others